-In this tutorial, we’ll look at the various Python methods for reversing an array.
-Array data structures are not supported by the Python language.
-It instead has built-in list structures that are simple to use, as well as methods for performing operations.
+We’ll look at the various Python methods for reversing an array in this tutorial.
+The Python programming language does not support array data structures.
+It instead has simple-to-use built-in list structures as well as methods for performing operations.

 Importing a module like Array or NumPy allows us to continue using Python’s standard Arrays.
-You can achieve this in three different ways.
+To reverse an array in Python can be achieved in three different ways.

 Reverse a List Array in Python